 Although Pocketpair did not provide a detailed explanation of these patents, insights were shared by Siarasia, a Japanese Patent Attorney Corporation (thanks, Automaton).
 According to their report:

-• Patent 7493117 also deals with capturing mechanics, specifically featuring an indicator that shows the possibility of a successful capture before throwing the item.
+- Patent 7493117 also deals with capturing mechanics, specifically featuring an indicator that shows the likelihood of a successful capture before throwing the item.

 Another legal expert, Kurihara, talking to Yahoo Japan, called the first patent (7545191) a “killer patent,” explaining that it is challenging to avoid infringing on it if a game is designed with Pokémon-like features.
 This suggests that developers need to be extremely cautious if their games include similar capture mechanics.